16danielvm/MLZoomCamp/Capstone_Project_1/README.md

 | Stage          | The stage of the disease or medical condition of the patient.                                                 |
 | Status         | The status of the patient, with values 'C' (Compensated), 'D' (Decompensated), or 'CL' (Controlled).          |                     |

+## Exploratory Data Analysis

+In the project development, I chose to use the ydata-profiling library for exploratory data analysis (EDA).
+This tool provide a detailed and understandable view of the structure and characteristics of the involved datasets.

+ydata-profiling stands out for its ability to generate comprehensive reports covering various aspects of the data.
+From value distribution to key statistics, the library offers a complete overview that facilitates the identification of patterns, anomalies, and trends in the data.
+Moreover, its capability to highlight null values, provide clear visualizations, and summarize descriptive statistics significantly contributes to streamlining the analysis process.

+In eda folder, you can find the notebook_eda file where I showed how implement the ydata-profiling, the insights that i found with it, the data preparation, implementing of feature selection, deployment of several algorithms, and the selection of final model.
+Also, you can see the eda_report exported in html file for a better view of the report and the standarizing features file.

 ## Getting Started

 This is a set of instructions on setting up this project locally.
 To get a local copy up and running follow these simple example steps.